true-public-access/Seagull/README.md

 Contributors welcomed and needed

-Check out architecture in death docks to understand the structure of the end goal https://github.com/true-public-access/Seagull/tree/main/devdocs
+Check out architecture in dev docs to understand the structure of the end goal https://github.com/true-public-access/Seagull/tree/main/devdocs